Trahloc/Misc/zeroth_law_pkg/NOTES.md

 **Decision:** To resolve the test failure and remove redundant, unused code, the source file `src/zeroth_law/analyzer/python/analyzer_refactor.py` was deleted.

 **Impact:** This cleanup simplifies the analyzer codebase and ensures the project integrity tests accurately reflect the active code structure.

+---

+## Mock Allow-Listing Strategy: Contextual Enforcement via TOML (2025-04-26T13:26:28+08:00)

+**Problem:** The ZLF mandates minimizing internal mocking (`test_no_internal_mocks.py` enforces this), but some unit tests require mocking justified dependencies (e.g., file I/O, sibling functions, external libraries accessed via internal paths) to isolate the unit under test.
+A simple, flat allow-list (e.g., a Python set of allowed targets) is prone to "allow-list decay" – targets added for one justified case could be inadvertently misused elsewhere, or easily added just to bypass the test.

+**Exploration:**
+1.  **Flat Allow-List:** Rejected due to lack of context and ease of bypass.
+2.  **Filename Convention (`test_mock_*.py`):** Considered but rejected.
+Enforcement based on filename is complex (requires extensive AST analysis for type-specific checks) and potentially brittle (renames, mocks added to files not matching convention).
+3.  **Function Name Convention (`test_mock_*()`):** Considered but rejected.
+Offers finer granularity but significantly increases AST analysis complexity to map mocks to specific functions and leads to potentially unwieldy function names.
+4.  **In-Code Contextual Dictionary:** A dictionary within the test file mapping test file paths to allowed mock targets (`Dict[str, Set[str]]`).
+Provides contextual enforcement but keeps configuration coupled with test code.
+5.  **External TOML File:** A dedicated `mock_whitelist.toml` file mapping test file paths to allowed mock targets and justifications.

+**Decision:** Adopt the external `mock_whitelist.toml` approach.

+**Rationale:**
+*   **Contextual Enforcement:** Ensures an internal mock target is only allowed if explicitly listed for the *specific test file* using it.
+Prevents a target allowed for File A being used in File B without explicit configuration.
+*   **Increased Rigidity/Friction:** Modifying a separate TOML configuration file requires a more deliberate action than editing a Python dictionary in the test code, making bypass less likely.
+*   **Clear Separation:** Decouples the allow-list configuration from the test execution logic.
+*   **Structured Justification:** The TOML structure allows justifications to be clearly associated with the allowed mocks for each file.
+*   **Maintainable:** While requiring TOML parsing, it centralizes the mock permissions clearly.

+**Implementation:**
+*   Created `mock_whitelist.toml` in the project root.
+*   Modified `tests/test_project_integrity/test_no_internal_mocks.py` to load this file, parse it, and use the resulting contextual map in its `MockFinder` logic.